KR-Sew/DevTools/WinAutomation/Manage/Sysprepare/ReadMe.md

 - ⚙️ [`Change-SystemSID.ps1`](./Change-SystemSID.ps1)

-  - The script is adapted for `Copy` and `Paset` action or automation usage
+  - The script is adapted for `Copy` and `Paste` actions or automation usage

 ---